-As often is the case, workout schedules and real life not always go hand in hand peacefully.
-Other aspects of life like job, family, commitments or day-by-day energy levels can make your performance fluctuate.
+As often is the case, workout schedules, and real-life not always go hand in hand peacefully.
+Other aspects of life like job, family, commitments, or day-by-day energy levels can make your performance fluctuate.

-This is when it gets tough and counterproductive, when trying to stick to a rigid schedule or a given number of exercises, sets, weights and repetitions when in reality you are not ready for it on any particular day, with the result of skewing your training with sub-par workouts and wrong exercises.
+This is when it gets tough and counterproductive when trying to stick to a rigid schedule or a given number of exercises, sets, weights, and repetitions when in reality you are not ready for it on any particular day, with the result of skewing your training with sub-par workouts and wrong exercises.

-Jennifer teaches how to be flexible about about what movements you do, using only those that feel good for your body, which can change in any workout.
+Jennifer teaches how to be flexible about what movements you do, using only those that feel good for your body, which can change in any workout.

 She calls this technique “bio-feedback“, which is the ability to listen to your body and its signals in order to understand what is good for it and what movements work the best for you.